PMDC NRE Pakistan Medical & Dental Council Exam 2025

 Total14070%

-In my first attempt, I scored only 97% on the MCQs because I overlooked the weightage, spending too much time on low-weightage subjects and neglecting critical areas like Gynaecology and Paediatrics.
+In my first attempt, I scored only 97 marks on the MCQs because I overlooked the weightage, spending too much time on low-weightage subjects and neglecting critical areas like Gynaecology and Paediatrics.
 Don’t make the same mistake!

 Overcoming Challenges and My Breakthrough